In 1932, Katharine Hepburn arrived in Hollywood.

 Figuring Out Her Game Plan

 But Katharine Hepburn was a fighter.
-And she knew she could battle this “box office poison” thing and come out on top.
+She knew she could battle this “box office poison” label and come out on top.

 So it was goodbye Hollywood, and back to the people, and the place, Kate knew would buoy her up, and help her figure out a new game plan.